PawanRamaMali/Bitcoin/README.md

 * Input : Where the funds are coming from
 * Output : Where the funds are going
 * Amount : Value of transaction
-* Digital Signature : Transaction must be digitally signed using owner's private key.
+* Wtiness : Digital Signature - Transaction must be digitally signed using owner's private key.
   (Private key is a secret and never shared)

+* In a SegWit Transaction, Signature data(Witness) is segregated to an extended block.

 ---
 </details>